 Steve Thompson’s book The Sticking Point is about pain, a subject we all know something about.
 Pain is a message to us, an important one.
-We recognise physical pain quickly and easily and respond appropriately to it.
-But do we recognise and respond to emotional (or inner/psychological) pain with as much knowledge and speed?
+We recognize physical pain quickly and easily and respond appropriately to it.
+But do we recognize and respond to emotional (or inner/psychological) pain with as much knowledge and speed?

 Measuring our emotional pain can be a challenge.
-In the story it is directly related to the number of sticks gained and the size of the pile accumulated.
-Once we recognise our pain, measuring it is easier.
+In the story, it is directly related to the number of sticks gained and the size of the pile accumulated.
+Once we recognize our pain, measuring it is easier.

 We handle and conquer our pain, our pain sticks, in different ways.
 Sometimes we may choose to sweep it/them into a drawer, or construct neat piles and ignore it, we can laugh at it or use it to gain attention (positive or negative).
 As we deal with our pain the pile of sticks diminishes – it is what we do with our pain that is important; it can be used constructively or not.

 I found the story both thought-provoking and challenging.
 What am I doing with my pain?
 Do I recognize it?
 Am I dealing with it or stockpiling it?
 A loud, clear message throughout the book is to deal with your pain as you go along before it becomes too big or too scary to avoid or ignore and it is too late to deal with easily.
 If you can see it as it arrives you can deal with it a little at a time, whilst it is still manageable.
 It suggests ways we can use to deal with our pain.

 The story closes with our two main characters, Leon and Annie, constructively using a pile of discarded pain sticks to reach up to the light and escape together.
 I recommend the book to anyone curious to know more about their pain and curious to know how they are dealing with it.